-Medicare was established in 1965 as a federal government program that offers health insurance if you are 65 or older, under 65 and received Social Security Disability Insurance or people who are under the age of 65 and have End-Stage-Renal Disease, also known as ESRD.
+The program was established in 1965 as a federal government program that offers health insurance if you are 65 or older, under 65 and received Social Security Disability Insurance or people who are under the age of 65 and have End-Stage-Renal Disease, also known as ESRD.

 A federal agency, known as CMS or (Centers for Medicare & Medicaid Services is who is responsible for running the program.

-Medicare is being funded by Social Security and Medicare taxes that you pay on your income, from premiums that people pay who have Medicare and as part of the budget of the federal government.
+Program benefits are being funded by Social Security and Medicare taxes that you pay on your income, from premiums that people pay who have Medicare and as part of the budget of the federal government.